meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 note (
 # Additional Feats
 Add the Poison Weapon (6), Improved Poison Weapon (8), and Deadly Poison Weapon (12) to the alchemist feat list.
 For Alchemists, Deadly Poison Weapon is Common.
 )
+note (
+# Subtle Delivery
+Text now reads as:
+Your Strikes can apply injury poisons even if they deal no damage due to a creature's resistance.
+If you critically succeed at an attack roll using a weapon you've poisoned, the target treats the save as one degree worse.
+)
 -
 ## Fighter